ismaelyws/themely/README.md

 ## Get Help/Support

-Hi!
 My name is Hans Desjarlais and I'm the founder & creator of Themely.
 Whether you're a hosting company or a theme developer, I'm your primary point of contact.
 If it's to get assistance with my plugin/service or to suggest new features; I'm here to listen.

 **Here's how you can reach me:**